-- Atlantic Watershed.
-The "height of land" sign between Geraldton and Jellico states the elevation of the drainage boundary.
-The line follows an irregular course some 2,200 km north of Lakes Huron and Superior.
-The relevance extends to the boundary of Upper Canada, and was important to the fur trade in determination of routes and portages.
-A stop at any of these signs will have you wondering which way does the water flow when the Atlantic and Arctic Oceans are so far away. - Beardmore is the "Gateway to Nipigon".
+- Beardmore.
 After making claim that it assumed the title of "Snow Capital of the World", the sparsely populated mining and lumber town decided to celebrate its status by building a white wooden structure professing to be the world's largest snowman.
 The 10 m statue is appropriately attired for the various seasons.
-The giant model of a Sasquatch at the Big Foot Motel leaves another lasting impression.

-- Orient Bay Palisades features a 10 km hiking trail to one of the highest elevations in Ontario, with four lookouts spread out along the ridge of imposing cliffs over-looking Orient Bay at the southernmost point of Lake Nipigon. - Helen Lake.
+The giant model of a Sasquatch at the Big Foot Motel leaves another lasting impression of the wilderness. - Bingwi Neyaashi Anishnaabek, also known as BNA, was previously Sand Point First Nation.
+The fishing village sits a short distance off Hwy#11 on the south eastern shore of Lake Nipigon.
+Drive past an Indigenous burial ground with wildlife symbols as headstones.
+Watch for stunning views of knob hills and palisades east of Greenstone. - Orient Bay Palisades features a 10 km hiking trail to one of the highest elevations in Ontario, with four lookouts spread out along the ridge of imposing cliffs over-looking Orient Bay at the southernmost point of Lake Nipigon.
+Steep rugged terrain makes this a challenging hike.
+There are no railings or barriers at any of the lookouts. - Pitawabik Palisades are protected by Ontario's Living Legend Project in the Nipigon Basin.
+The palisades are world-renowned as the one the top three ice-climbing destinations in North America with 110 waterfalls higher than 40 m and freezing up to 10 m thick.

+- Helen Lake.
 St. Sylvester Mission Church just north of Helen Lake community, stands in memory of the Jesuits who established the mission in 1852.
+Located as a rest stop on the historic fur trade route. - Nipigon Canoe Route historic site.
+A scenic rest area alongside the lake describes a water route for travel between Lake Superior and James Bay.
+During the fur trade era, the Nipigon route became an area of intense rivalry between English traders on Hudson Bay, and French and Scottish traders based on the St. Lawrence River.

-Located on a historic fur trade route. - Join the Fur Trade Route at the bridge crossing of the Nipigon River, towards the Bridgeview Lookout Tower on the way into Nipigon (see pages 98-99).
+Join the Fur Trade Route at the bridge crossing of the Nipigon River, towards the Bridgeview Lookout Tower on the way into Nipigon (see pages 98-99).